mgreenberry/Waste-Not-Want-Not/README.md

 * These pages are not linked to any other page in the website
 * These pages are only accessed if the user encounters an error within the navigation process
 * The error page displays a message to the user to notify them of the error
 * There is 1 call-out button in this section.
-This allows the user to return to the home page of the main website - [e.g.](https://waste-not-project.herokuapp.com/)
+This allows the user to return to the home page of the main website - [Home Page](https://waste-not-project.herokuapp.com/)

 ## Structure
 [MongdoDB](https://www.mongodb.com/) was used to create the database.
 This allows the following functionality: -